fossas/broker/docs/reference/config.md

 ### toggling fields

-Toggling `import_branches` from `true` to `false` will remove all existing uploaded scans for ALL branches of that particular remote in your database.
+Toggling `import_branches` from `true` to `false` will remove all existing uploaded scans for ALL branches of that particular remote in your local database (this does NOT delete your scans in the FOSSA UI).
 If toggled from `false` to `true`, Broker will perform as if it is scanning the listed `watched_branches` for the first time.
+On subsequent poll cycles, Broker will import the latest changes from your configured branches since the last revision (skipping any intermediate commits).

-Toggling `import_tags` from `true` to `false` will remove all existing uploaded scans for ALL tags of that particular remote in your database.
+Toggling `import_tags` from `true` to `false` will remove all existing uploaded scans for ALL tags of that particular remote in your local database (this does NOT delete your scans in the FOSSA UI).
 If toggled from `false` to `true`, Broker will perform as if it is scanning all the remote's tags for the first time.
 This would mean that all tags for that remote would be scanned.
+On subsequent poll cycles, Broker will import all created or changed tags since the last poll cycle.

 ## Integration authentication